 Pledges And Targets

-The Philippines’ Nationally Determined Contribution (NDC) is a 70% reduction in GHG emissions below BAU projections by 2030, condition on financial, technological and capacity building support (Republic of the Philippines, 2015).
+The Philippines’ Nationally Determined Contribution (NDC) is a 70% reduction in GHG emissions below business-as-usual (BAU) projections by 2030, condition on financial, technological and capacity building support (Republic of the Philippines, 2015).

-The NDC target does not distinguish LULUCF emissions reductions from the reductions in other sectors and lacks a BAU scenario emissions projections used to quantify the NDC target.
+The NDC target does not distinguish LULUCF (land use, land use change and forestry) emissions reductions from the reductions in other sectors and lacks a BAU scenario emissions projections used to quantify the NDC target.
 The BAU is based on projections developed by the CAT in 2015 since it represents a pathway built with information available during the formulation of the NDC (see Assumptions).
 If we apply the 70% emissions reductions target to non-LULUCF emissions, the NDC could result in emissions decreasing below 2010 levels (excluding LULUCF) by 2030.
-If the government expects larger carbon sinks from LULUCF than in our analysis, other sectors would have to decarbonise less to achieve the emissions reduction target.
+If the government expects larger carbon sinks from LULUCF than in our analysis, the contribution from other sectors would need to be lower to achieve the emissions reduction target.

 The need for a transformation in all sectors is recognised in the NDC as it states that the Philippines “views the need to peak its emissions as an opportunity to transition as early as it can to an efficient, resilient, adaptive, sustainable clean energy-driven economy, and it is determined to do so with partners from the global community.”
 Presenting which portion of the commitment should be met by the LULUCF sector and which portion from other sectors would be in line with the mentioned transformation and peaking.